royasutton/omdl/README.md

 ### Options

-To install a specific library version, ie v0.6.1, use:
+To install a specific library version, use:

 ```bash
 ./setup-omdl.bash --branch v0.6.1 --no-excludes --yes --install
 ```

-To locally install the [openscad-amu] version used to build the library, to your system, use:
+To install a specific library version along with the [openscad-amu] version used to build the library, use:

 ```bash
 ./setup-omdl.bash --branch v0.9.7 --no-excludes --yes --local-toolchain --install
 ```

-To see a complete list of setup options, type;
+For a complete list of setup options, type;

 ```bash
 ./setup-omdl.bash --help